 It’s this extra level of effort required that reinforces the notion of not lifting too heavy, too quickly.
 Try to lift too much and you really do risk causing yourself a nasty injury, so start off light to get the technique right before progressing.

-How to perform: To perform a deadlift, get yourself into a squat position and grab the barbell (or dumbbells or kettlebells, depending on what you choose to lift) with your hands around shoulder-width apart.
+How to perform this full body workout: To perform a deadlift, get yourself into a squat position and grab the barbell (or dumbbells or kettlebells, depending on what you choose to lift) with your hands around shoulder-width apart.
 Stand with your feet underneath the bar and try to keep your shins as straight as possible.
 It’s ok to bend your knees a little, but too much will end up engaging the quads more, and this movement is more about glutes and hamstrings.
 Brace your upper body by locking down your shoulder blades.

 Once you feel secure and stable, it’s time to lift.
 Push through your feet and raise your upper body from the hip joint, as opposed to using your back to bring you up.
 Keep the bar as close to your body at all times during the lift.
 You can even have it physically touch you so you’re sliding it up and down your legs to make it easier.